iluuu1994/nullsafe-operator-rfc/rfc.md

 1\.
 Short circuiting for neither method arguments nor chained method calls

 This complete lack of short circuiting is currently only found in Hack.
-Both the method arguments and chained method calls are evaluated if the left hand side is `null`.

 ```php
 null?->foo(bar())->baz();